james00O00/google_sheets_project/README.md

 Generate a list of each different teacher name, automatically with a formula (remove the duplicates).
 Make sure that the formula also sorts this list.
 Put the text label / header "Teachers" above the list of teachers.

 To the right of each teacher name, display how many students that each teacher has on their roster / on the report (Automatically with formulas).
-Put the text label / header "Students per teacher" above these calculations.
+Put the text label / header "Students per teacher" above these calculations."# google_sheets_project"